 The Iowa Department of Agriculture, Department of Natural

-Resources and Iowa State University has released its Iowa Nutrient
+Resources and Iowa State University released its revised Iowa Nutrient

-Reduction Strategy.
+Reduction Strategy document in May 2013.
 The strategy is supposed to include plans for

 reducing the amount of Nitrogen and Phosphorus that flow from the Mississippi